 Birgitta was the daughter of Councillor of the Realm and magistrate of Uppland Birger Persson and his second wife, Ingeborg Bengtsdotter, herself the daughter of Östergötland’s magistrate.
 Birgitta was born into the core of Sweden’s social, political and economic elite.
 Her early childhood was spent on her father’s farm Finsta in Uppland, which is also considered to be her place of birth.
 After her mother’s death she and her sister were brought up by their aunt, Katarina Bengtsdotter.
 In 1316, when she was 13 years old, she married Ulf Gudmarsson, son of the Västergötland judge, who became magistrate of Närke in the late 1320s and Councillor of the Realm by the mid-1330s.
-They had eight children, including Katarina Ulfsdotter (Katarina av Vadstena).
+They had eight children, including Katarina Ulfsdotter (Katarina of Vadstena).
 They lived at Ulvåsa farm in Östergötland.
 Both her background and her marriage brought Birgitta close to the political centre of power and enabled her to exercise significant influence through her religiously based authority even though she, as a woman, was excluded from holding official posts.
-She is described, for example, as a teacher, or tutor, of Queen Blanka, who came to Sweden in 1335, and she is said to have spent a lot of time at King Magnus Eriksson’s court.
+She is described, for example, as a teacher, or tutor, of Queen Blanche of Namur, who came to Sweden in 1335, and she is said to have spent a lot of time at King Magnus Eriksson’s court.

 Birgitta’s religion-centred world view was formed during her childhood and strengthened by close contact with learned theologians, mainly Mats Övedsson or master Mathias, chapter canon at Linköping cathedral and Birgitta’s main confessor, as well as the priest Hemming, later bishop of Åbo.
 Nils Hermansson, tutor of Birgitta’s children at Ulvåsa and later bishop of Linköping, was another of Birgitta’s teachers or mentors.
 The Cistercians at Alvastra monastery also played an important role in Birgitta’s spiritual development.
 Lacking formal school and university training, which at the time was not available to women, Birgitta nevertheless attained considerable and multifaceted knowledge, not least in the sphere of theology and law.
 Birgitta also gained deep insights into contemporary intellectual and cultural movements and she was well informed about the political circumstances of the time.